 The OTPP is the largest occupational retirement scheme in Canada and one of the country’s largest institutional investors, reporting assets of $205bn (CAD).
 In 2010 the fund snapped up Camelot for just under £400m.

-Pension funds generally operate on a hands-off basis.
-The ownership of the Lottery by OTPP did not affect the day-to-day running of the National Lottery.
-In fact, most people were unaware that the Lottery had been sold-off and the Camelot Group continued to operate the many UK Lotto games and Scratch Cards.
+Pension funds usually operate on a hands-off basis.
+The OTPP ownership of the Lottery did not affect the day-to-day running of the game.
+In fact, most people were unaware it had been sold-off and the Camelot Group continued to operate UK Lottery games and Scratch Cards.

 DOES THE ONTARIO TEACHERS’ PENSION OWN THE LOTTERY?